agelmore/agelmore.github.io/_posts/2015-4-10-Velvetreference.md

 [0.066656] Exiting...
 ~~~~

 So the ffn file isn't that useful because some of the genes are overlapping!!
+Abandoning ship for now.